-Step-by-Step Instructions for Changing the Cabin Air Filter
+Step-by-Step Instructions for Changing the Vehicles’s Cabin Air Filter

 There are many important components that ensure your vehicle stays in its best shape.
-One part you may not know much about is the cabin air filter.
+One part you may not know much about is the vehicle’s cabin air filter.
 This filter removes harmful pollutants from the air that you breathe inside the car.
-In general, cabin air filters should be changed every 15,000 to 30,000 miles, or when you notice reduced airflow, unpleasant odors, or increasing dust on surfaces.
+In general, a vehicle’s cabin air filter should be changed every 15,000 to 30,000 miles, or when you notice reduced airflow, unpleasant odours, or increasing dust on surfaces.
 If you’ve never had to change your filter, we’re here to help!
 Below, we have included step-by-step instructions for changing the air filter.
 Don’t hesitate to call the Bell Auto team in Toronto, ON for any questions!

 You might also like: What are the Signs of a Failing Car Battery?

 A simple process for all experience levels

 - Open and the glove box and remove the limiting arm.
 Open up your glove box and remove everything that you have inside of it.
 Look for the limiting stop arm on the right side of the glove box and slide it off the pin.

 - Release the glove box.
 Grab on to the front and back of the glove box, squeezing them together until the side clamps pop open.
 Once the sides are free, you can put down the entire glove box so you can see the faceplate of the cabin air filter channel.

 - Remove the old filter.
 Lift up the latches on the faceplate and move it out of the way to open the filter compartment.
 Now, remove the old filters being careful to not get dust, dirt, or trash into your car.
 Take note of which way the arrows are facing on the filter as you take it out.
 These will tell you the direction of airflow.